 Humanities Living-Learning Community

 The Humanities Living-Learning Community gives freshmen an opportunity to examine humanities topics through trips, workshops, and discussions while taking classes with other students who are considering humanities as a profession.

-- Engage in activities that promote academic achievement and help enhance skill development like the weekly writing circle, time management strategies and other workshops oriented toward assisting humanities majors succeed.
+- Engage in activities that promote academic achievement and help enhance skill development like the assignment development, time management strategies and other workshops oriented toward assisting humanities majors succeed.